JetBrains/teamcity-documentation/topics/integrating-teamcity-with-vcs-hosting-services.md

 See how to configure a connection to GitLab.com or GitLab CE/EE [here](configuring-connections.md#GitLab).

-## Integrating TeamCity with Bitbucket Cloud
+## Integrating TeamCity with Bitbucket

-Integration with BitBucket Cloud allows you to:
+Integration with hosted cloud-based (Cloud) and self-hosted (Server and Data Center) Bitbucket products allows you to:

 * create a [project from Bitbucket URL](creating-and-editing-projects.md#Creating+project+pointing+to+repository+URL)
 * create a [VCS root from URL](guess-settings-from-repository-url.md)

+With Bitbucket Cloud you can also:

 * create a [Mercurial VCS root](mercurial.md)
 * integrate with a [Bitbucket Cloud issue tracker](bitbucket-cloud.md)
 * enable [BitBucket Cloud authentication](configuring-authentication-settings.md#Bitbucket+Cloud)

-See how to configure a connection to BitBucket Cloud [here](configuring-connections.md#Bitbucket+Cloud).
+See the following documentation articles learn how to configure connections to Bitbucket: [Bitbucket Cloud](configuring-connections.md#Bitbucket+Cloud) | [Bitbucket Server and Data Center](configuring-connections.md#Bitbucket+Server+and+Data+Center).

 ## Integrating TeamCity with Azure DevOps